-Reports to the relevant authorities made under Paragraph FC-4.2.1 must be sent to the Financial Intelligence Unit at the Ministry of the Interior, with a copy sent to the CBB's Compliance Directorate.
-Reports must be made using the Suspicious Transaction Reporting Online System (Online STR system).
+Reports to the relevant authorities made under Paragraph FC-4.2.1 must be sent to the Financial Intelligence Unit at the Ministry of Interior and the CBB's Compliance Directorate using the Suspicious Transaction Reporting Online System (Online STR system).
 STRs in paper format will not be accepted.